clium/ckv/README.md

     Value3
 ```

 It depends on the implementation how it will decide the value of `KEY1`.
-This should generally done by attributes.
+This should generally be done by attributes.
 Some possibilities are to append, overwrite, choose the first one, raise an error, etc.

 # Importing keys from other CKV files